First Sino-Japanese War: Japanese invasion of Taiwan

 Several Qing officials in Taiwan resolved to resist the cession of Taiwan to Japan under the Treaty of Shimonoseki, and on 23 May declared the island to be an independent Republic of Formosa.
-On 29 May, Japanese forces under Admiral Motonori Kabayama landed in northern Taiwan, and in a five-month campaign defeated the Republican forces and occupied the island's main towns.
+On 29 May, Japanese forces under Admiral Kabayama Sukenori landed in northern Taiwan, and in a five-month campaign defeated the Republican forces and occupied the island's main towns.
 The campaign effectively ended on 21 October 1895, with the flight of Liu Yongfu, the second Republican president, and the surrender of the Republican capital Tainan.

 Aftermath

+In Japan

 The Japanese success during the war was the result of the modernisation and industrialisation embarked upon two decades earlier.
 The war demonstrated the superiority of Japanese tactics and training from the adoption of a Western-style military.
 The Imperial Japanese Army and Imperial Japanese Navy inflicted a string of defeats on the Chinese through foresight, endurance, strategy and power of organisation.
 Japan's prestige rose in the eyes of the world, and the victory reflected the success of the Meiji Restoration.
 Japan suffered only a small loss of lives and treasure in return for the dominance of Taiwan, the Pescadores, and the Liaotung Peninsula in China.
 Its decisions of abandoning the policy of isolation and learning advanced policy from Western countries also became a good example for other Asian countries to follow.
-As a result of the war, Japan started to have equal status with the Western powers, and its victory established Japan as the dominant power in Asia,with them gaining several much needed resources such as iron for their continued modernization and expansion.
+As a result of the war, Japan started to have equal status with the Western powers, and its victory established Japan as the dominant power in Asia, with them gaining several much needed resources such as iron for their continued modernisation and expansion.
 It also heightened Japanese ambitions of aggression and military expansion in Asia.
-Because Japan had benefited a lot from the treaty, it stimulated Japanese ambition to continue to invade China and made the Chinese national crisis unprecedentedly serious.
+Because Japan had benefited a lot from the treaty, it stimulated Japanese ambition to continue to involve herself in affairs in China and made the late-Imperial Chinese national crisis unprecedentedly serious.
 The degree of semi-colonisation was greatly deepened.
-After Japan's victory, the other imperialist powers thought that they could also get benefits from China.
-They then started to partition China over the next few years.
+After Japan's victory, the Western powers agreed tacitly that they should delimit their benefits from China promptly.
+They then started to partition China over the next few years, arranging a score of treaty ports and concessions in 1897-98 like Guangzhouwan and Port Arthur.

+In China

 For China, the war revealed the high level of corruption present in the government and policies of the Qing administration.
 Although the Qing court had invested heavily in modern ships for the Beiyang Fleet, the institutional weakness of the Qing did not allow the development of effective naval power.
 Traditionally, China viewed Japan as a subordinate part of the Chinese cultural sphere.
-China had been defeated by European powers in the 19th century, but defeat at the hands of an Asian power was a bitter psychological blow.
-Xenophobic sentiment and agitation grew, which would culminate in the Boxer Rebellion five years later.
-The Manchu people were devastated by the fighting during the First Sino-Japanese War and the Boxer Rebellion, with massive casualties sustained during the wars.
-It was then driven into extreme suffering and hardship in Beijing and northeastern China.
+China had been defeated by European powers in the 19th century, but defeat at the hands of an Asian power, one that she had traditionally considered as her either de facto or de jure tributary or at least an inferior, was a bitter psychological blow.